What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 M.A.
-TESOL students may get additional teaching experience by tutoring at SF State's Learning Assistance Center (LAC) or Campus Academic Resource Program (CARP), which pay tutors.
+TESOL students may get additional teaching experience by tutoring at SF State's Tutoring website, which pay tutors.
 These are rich opportunities to get practical training and experience in teaching academic skills to diverse learners.

 CMS teachers welcome volunteer teaching assistants even when it is not part of an M.A.
 TESOL course requirement, and this is a great way to gain additional practical experience, build relationships with mentor teachers, and broaden the range of ESL classes you are familiar with.
 See above for information on applying to TA in CMS courses.